Intertain: Chapter 03

 In 2013, the United States Department of Veterans Affairs released a study that covered suicides from 1999 to 2010, which showed that roughly 22 veterans were committing suicide per day, or one every 65 minutes.
 Some sources suggest that this rate may be undercounting suicides.

-A study published in the Cleveland Clinic Journal of Medicine found that combat veterans are not only more likely to have suicidal ideation, often associated with post-traumatic stress disorder (PTSD) and depression, but they are more likely to act on a suicidal plan.
-The same study also found that in veterans with PTSD related to combat experience, combat-related guilt may be a significant predictor of suicidal ideation and attempts.
+A study published in the Cleveland Clinic Journal of Medicine found that combat veterans are not only more likely to have suicidal ideation, often associated with PTSD and depression, but they are more likely to act on a suicidal plan.
+The same study also found that in veterans with PTSD related to combat experience, guilt may be a significant predictor of suicidal ideation and attempts.

 Not all scars are physical.
 A soldier may return home in one piece, yet find his mind shattered and his spirit crushed by all the crazy things he got involved in, whether on purpose or unintentional, during his time of service.
 Like many others, he may no longer consider himself a decent human being, let alone a hero or a saviour.
 Therefore, we deduced that Walker’s peculiar response was his way of coping with the carnage; a mental tactic to rid guilt and maintain sanity.